raymzag/ruby-sinatra-docker-container/README.md

 ## Description

-This repository provides the necessary Docker configuration to use Sinatra for Ruby and Rails Week 2 and 3 at Epicodus.
+This repository provides the necessary Docker configuration to use Sinatra for Ruby and Rails Week 2 at Epicodus.
 This includes the following:

 * Running a Sinatra local server.
 * Attaching to the local server to use Pry for debugging.